-When I started backpacking, one of my first realizations was something like “OMG, beer is really cheap in foreign countries.”
+When I started backpacking, one of my first realizations was, “OMG, beer is really cheap in foreign countries.”

 And then, after a lot of sampling, I had the secondary (but no less important) realization that “OMG, beer is really delicious in foreign countries.”

-If you are fond of sampling local beers on your travels, try out these beers for size.
+If you are fond of sampling local beers on your travels, try out these top beers from around the world.
 You will have no regrets – pinkie promise.

 1. Phuket Island Lager, Thailand

-Phuket is an island in Thailand best known as a party spot for foreign revelers, but if you find yourself wanting to sip on a few beers with dinner instead of going crazy “in da club,” make sure that you ask for Phuket Island Lager.
+Phuket is an island in Thailand best known as a party spot for foreign revelers, but if you want to sip on a few beers with dinner instead of going wild “in da club,” make sure you ask for Phuket Island Lager.

 2. Noche Buena, Mexico